-History calculations give you the ability to create calculations based on the previous entries for a specific field in an event form.
+History calculations give you the ability to create calculations that use data in previous entries for a specific field in an event form.
 This type of calculation is useful, for example, to track the average or total workload of an athlete over a specific period of time.
 This article covers:

 - Types of history calculations

 For more information about the functions available for history calculations, refer to our article on Using Functions.

 - History calculations can be used to calculate numeric values using historic data entered by someone in answer to fields in the form.
 For example, the history calculation could use a formula that returns the sum of historical data entered in a numeric field for a specific period as well as the current data entered in the field.